wnda/autoform/README.md

 # formalhaut
-a drop in vanilla JS lib to auto-ajaxify forms
+a drop in vanilla JS lib to declaratively auto-ajaxify forms